 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive research with faculty.
 It is open to juniors interested in developing a senior thesis project.

 Limited to six juniors.
 Spring semester.
-Professor Moss and Dr. Anderson.2014-15: Not offered
+Professor Moss and Dr. Anderson.2017-18: Not offered

 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive research with faculty.
 The objective of the tutorial is to expose students to various aspects of academic research: identify a researchable topic, master the relevant literature, develop a viable research design, learn to formulate causal arguments and address rival hypotheses, become comfortable with the academic practice of revising and resubmitting, etc. Each student is free to choose his or her topic of inquiry, after close consultation with me and other participants.
 Students are expected to work independently and meet jointly once a week to discuss progress.
 Some assignments will be common to the group as a whole, other assignments will be individualized, based on each student’s interests and skills.
 At various points during the semester, students should also be prepared to share their work, orally or in writing, with everyone else in the course.
 I too will share drafts of some of my work for discussion.
 Final requirements will vary depending on the selected project and may include: developing a thesis prospectus; writing a literature review; researching a topic in close collaboration with me; collecting, analyzing and presenting data.
 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive research with faculty.

 Open to juniors interested in developing a senior thesis project who have taken at least one course with me.
 Sophomores will be considered space permitting.
 Limited to 6 students.
 Fall semester.
-Professor Corrales.2014-15: Offered in Spring 2015
+Professor Corrales.2017-18: Not offered

 Childhood is elusive and so is the past.
 This Mellon Research Seminar explores the particular problems of researching the lives of children, and recognizes those challenges as exemplary of the difficulties of historical inquiry in general.
 We know that evidence from the past tends to come to us in bits and pieces, and that the motivations and perspectives of people in the past inevitably prove difficult to discern.
 Across class, gender, racial, religious, and geographic categories the historical records that children leave are often quite literally scribbles and scraps.
 Moreover, evidence of childhood almost always comes heavily mediated by adult hands and adult memories.
 This Mellon Research Seminar is devoted to developing research methods and locating research materials that can help us to access the experiences and perspectives of children in the nineteenth-century United States.
 We will focus on developing strategies for locating primary materials in archives that rarely use age as a category of analysis and on developing methods of interpretation for making sense of materials that may initially seem too scanty, too formulaic, too obedient, or even too cute to be historically meaningful.
 Research sites may include letters and diaries, school work and copy-texts, marginalia in children’s books, institutional records, photographs, and the adult recollection offered by memoirs.
 This course is part of a new model of tutorials at Amherst designed to enable students to engage in substantive and collaborative research with faculty.

 Open to 6 juniors interested in developing a senior thesis project.
 Enrollment with consent of the instructor.
 Spring semester.
-Professor Sánchez-Eppler.2014-15: Not offered
+Professor Sánchez-Eppler.2017-18: Not offered

 "Numbers rule the world," many scholars agree.
 That is, they have become “the dominant form of acceptable evidence in most areas of public life.”
 We will examine these claims and their implications by asking several questions: How did numbers come to rule?
 What kinds of numbers?
 Where do numbers rule and where don't they?
 What differences do they make?
 How are the numbers and scientific claims we encounter created?
 How do they change as they travel from their original scientific context into everyday life?
 Ultimately, we seek to improve our ability to understand and evaluate the numbers and related scientific claims we encounter by seeing them as human creations, not just as "nuggets of objective fact."